shmohit2002/ShareAc/README.md

 <h4 align="center">Message from ShareAc Developer</h4>

   <p align="center">
-This project is a clone of the original WeFlix by DUOCODIES.
-There were many changes made to the initial code.<br>
+This project is a copy of DUOCODIES's original WeFlix.
+The original code underwent a lot of changes.<br>
-  The project was migrated from manifest 2 to manifest 3 to support latest web browsers and latest security compliances.
-This version supports a wide variety of website to share the session without the need of credentials.
-The initial code was revamped and made efficient to make the extension more lightweight than earlier.
+To support the most recent web browsers and security compliances, the project was moved from manifest version 2 to manifest version 3.
+This version enables the sharing of sessions across a large number of websites without the need for login credentials.
+The original code was improved upon and made more effective in order to make the extension lighter than before.

   <b>Intro:</b><br>